sqlparser/sqlflow_public/databases/snowflake/readme.md

 SELECT GET_DDL('FUNCTION', '%s.%s.%s');
 ```

-##  a minimum list of permissions needs to extract all DDL
+##  a minimum list of permissions need to extract all DDL
 `SQLFLOW` in the following script is the role you created and used when
 grabit connect to the Snowflake database.